haxtheweb/edtechjoker/draft-outline.md

 # 12.2
 - Additional review of a specific aspect of this project which is the menu.
 Looking at JSON Outline Schema as a data standard in order to turn it into a menu
 - Additional review of the calendar / schedule aspect of this.
 How we might envision that data loading and being presented

+# 12.3
+- Additional working time together as a pod and to ask questions

+# Homework
+- See research check in details above.
+Needing to have screenshots, whiteboards, names, a plan for the brand